 is the title of Norvene’s latest book, published in summer 2022 by the Liturgical Press. (see: www.litpress.org).
 Claiming calls forth a strong role for the sacred in public policy.
 America’s founding under the benevolence of God is more and different than the separation of church and state, referring rather to a conception of “higher law” by which “Religion and Morality are indispensable supports” for the legitimacy of the new Nation.
 (George Washington) Claiming shows how Americans have lost our way due to deforming powers, and how sturdy spiritual practice can restore us to our original intentions.
 Periodic blogs on this site will say more about this book and other topics of interest.

-By the way, you may wonder what a “composury” is: it’s a word we created to describe the little out-building where Norvene had her office in our southern California home.
-Presumably not only did she compose books there, but she also experienced composure in its secluded setting!
-So we adopted the word as a key part of our collaborative name: Composury Colleagues.
+By the way, you may wonder what a “composury” is: it’s a word we Vests created to describe the little out-building where Norvene had her office in our southern California home.
+Presumably not only did she compose books there, but she and her directees experienced composure and peacefulness in its secluded natural setting!

 Home Sweet Home